DmytroGio/Vision-Compass/devlog.md

 ## 2025-09-09
 - correct the layout of auxiliary dialogs (add, delete, edit, data, info)
 - to formalize the presentation and ideology of the project

+## 2025-09-14
+- Preparation of program ideology - in the context of design and presentation